 When Is The Best Time To Test For STDs?

-Now is the best time to test for sexually transmitted diseases and the best way to test for STDs is to take the 10 Test Panel STD testing package that checks for most common STDs.
+The best time to test for sexually transmitted diseases is now.
+The best way to test is with our comprehensive 10-Test Panel that checks for all of the most common STDs.

 FDA-approved tests performed in CLIA-certified labs